Torrington May Fair

-Bluecoat C of E Primary School is instrumental in the May Fair celebrations with children from across the school playing their part.
-May Fair fever comes early in the school in January when children in Year 6 are invited to put themselves forward for the roles of May Queen and Heralds and girls in Year 3 for the roles of Attendants.
+Bluecoat C of E Primary School is instrumental in the May Fair celebrations, with children from across the school playing their part.
+May Fair fever comes early in the school in January when the Entourage is selected.

-Voting then takes place across the school for the Year 6 girls that wish to be May Queen.
-The votes are verified by the Mayor and the girl with the most votes becomes May Queen, and the runner up becomes her Crowner.
-The Year 6 boys that wish to Herald are paired up by height and then one pair is drawn from a hat.
-Similarly the girls in Year 3 that wish to be Attendants are paired up by height and four pairs are drawn.
-All of the selected children form the May Fair Entourage.
+The Year 6 boys who wish to be Heralds are paired up by height and then one pair is drawn from a hat by the Mayor.
+Similarly, the girls in Year 3 that wish to be Attendants are paired up by height and four pairs are drawn by the Mayor.

 Children in Reception and Year 1 kick off the May Fair proceedings with a short service in the town square where they sing songs specially rehearsed for the occasion.
 Children in Year 2 dance the Floral Dance and then form the Guard of Honour for the grand entrance of the Entourage.
 It is at this point that the specially designed outfits that the Entourage are wearing reveals the theme for the day, having been chosen by the Mayor's Consort earlier in the year.